Measure and Analyze Your SAN

 The SAN Performance Probe can measure latency through wide-area networks and from servers to storage subsystems.
 A baseline of metrics can be created to verify that there is no impact after server OS or device firmware upgrades, zone modifications, or other changes to the SAN.

 Congested storage ports can be identified from the SAN Performance Probe queue depth metrics.
 VirtualWisdom measures queue depth by monitoring the number of active and pending SCSI exchanges to the same target port.
 Overrunning storage queues can impact the performance of the entire SAN.
 Failing SCSI devices can be proactively detected by monitoring link errors and SCSI operation errors using the SAN Performance Probe.

-The VirtualWisdom SAN Performance Probe can simultaneously monitor up to 16 fibre channel links.
 Probes contain algorithms that correlate end-to-end storage traffic between a server and a storage volume.
-Metrics are calculated within the probes for every active Initiator/Target/LUN (ITL) nexus, including SCSI frame analysis, elapsed time from SCSI read to first data, time elapsed for each complete read or write exchange, and the number of simultaneous open exchanges.
+Over 150 Metrics/sec are collected and analyzed within the probes for every active Initiator/Target/LUN (ITL) nexus, including SCSI frame analysis, elapsed time from SCSI read to first data, time elapsed for each complete read or write exchange, and the number of simultaneous open exchanges.
 Probes also detect Fibre Channel faults, SCSI errors, and device faults.
 An Ethernet connection allows the probes to communicate with the VirtualWisdom Server.
 A summary of changed metrics is reported to the VirtualWisdom Server every second.